 reads the homily—his voice,

-escaping from its vestments,
+escaping from his vestments,

 is a buzzing I can hardly hear.

-There’s a flicker, all at once,
+There’s a flicker all at once

 in front of me, a fluttering.